mbmccormick/api/README.md

 # Personal API

-Here is the documentation for my Personal API.
-This project was originally inspired by [api.naveen.com](http://api.naveen.com) a couple of years ago and I finally brought my own personal API to life.
-The application itself is built on node.js and hosted on Heroku.
-You can view the [source code](http://github.com/mbmccormick/api) on GitHub.
+Welcome to the documentation for my Personal API!
+For more information on how this works, check out my [blog post](http://mbmccormick.com/personal-api/).
+You can also view the [source code](http://github.com/mbmccormick/api) on GitHub.

 ## Resources